Woman’s Face Set on Fire During Surgery

-CLEVELAND — A beautiful young woman underwent what was supposed to be a simple surgery at an outpatient center, but ended up horribly scarred.
+CLEVELAND — A beautiful young woman underwent what was supposed to be surgery at an outpatient center, but ended up horribly scarred.

 Lauren Wargo was a vibrant, 20-year-old college student home for Christmas break when the terrible burn happened.